stockmind/gpd-pocket-ubuntu-respin/README.md

 [Check this](https://github.com/stockmind/gpd-pocket-screen-indicator#gnome-shell-users)

+## No GPD Screen Rotation icon shows at boot

+In some system it may happen that tray icon won't show at boot.
+Try to run in a terminal

+    gpdscreen-indicator

+If it works add "gpdscreen-indicator" command to your system "Startup Application" utility to run it at boot.

 # Problem reporting

 To report a problem clone the repo, run "problem-reporting.sh" script and attach the output to your github issue.
 This will help debugging.